flickerlight/json-schema-express/README.md

     "generator": "StdIntegerSequence"
   }
 }
-#"start" and "step" are parameters required by StdIntegerSequence.
+#"start" and "step" are parameters required by StdIntegerSequence (a suplementary generator we provided in generator.py).
 #We add the "_" prefix to differentiate with standard json schema keywords.
 dp = DataProducer(schema)
 for i in range(0,5):